 Suitable musical instruments are appropriately sized for the 6- through 8-year-old elementary school child to handle.
 Children this age prefer adult quality instruments.
 Musical instruments that children in this age group can use effectively include shakers of all kinds, maracas, castanets, tambourines, bells, drums and bongos, blocks (by scraping and tapping), triangles, rhythm sticks, cymbals, xylophones, keyboards, and pianos.
-Accordions with two motions

-(button pressing and pulling apart), are also mastered at this age.
+Accordions with two motions (button pressing and pulling apart), are also mastered at this age.
 Younger children may not have the combination of gross motor skills (pulling) and fine motor skills (button pressing) needed to activate the accordion.
-Floor pianos also become appealing at this age because children have the cognitive skills needed to understand that the floor pad is supposed to be stepped on to make individual notes.
-Younger children may roll on the mat but lack the ability to step on the keys in a meaningful way.
+Children are more skilled at using their feet to play songs on a floor piano.
 They are also able to play more complicated instruments, such as the autoharp, ukulele, flute, violin, horns, and the harmonica.
-Children of this age enjoy wind-up music boxes, tapes, records, mp3s, and CDs (see also Technology Play: Audiovisual Equipment).
+Children of this age enjoy wind-up music boxes, mp3s, and CD/DVDs (see also Technology Play: Audiovisual Equipment).

 Children ages 9 years and up have developed rhythmic discrimination, are good at remembering melodies, can generally read music well, prefer to play real instruments, can take formal music lessons, can sing in groups, are continuing to improvise musically, and can keep harmony.
 Children of this age prefer adult-quality instruments.
-Musical instruments that 9- through 12-year-olds can use effectively include shakers of all kinds, maracas, castanets, tambourines, bells, drums and bongos, blocks (by scraping and tapping), triangles, rhythm sticks, cymbals, xylophones, keyboards, and pianos.
+Musical instruments that 9- through 12- year-olds can use effectively include shakers of all kinds, maracas, castanets, tambourines, bells, drums and bongos, blocks (by scraping and tapping), triangles, rhythm sticks, cymbals, xylophones, keyboards, and pianos.
 They are also able to play more complicated instruments, such as the autoharp, ukulele, flute, violin, horns, and the harmonica.
-Children of this age enjoy wind-up music boxes, tapes, records, and CDs (see also Technology Play: Audiovisual Equipment).
+Children of this age enjoy wind-up music boxes, and CD/DVDs (see also Technology Play: Audiovisual Equipment).